Alexey Shchusev: Disgrace and recovery (1937–1938)

 Shchusev disappeared from public and, according to his assistant Irina Sinyova, locked himself in his study in Moscow.
 The state made no attempt to prosecute him; according to Chmelnizki, the more established architects were usually exempt from the reign of terror that ravaged all levels of Soviet society.
 A few months later, the president of the Academy of Sciences Vladimir Komarov quietly awarded Shchusev the contract for the design of the academy headquarters, with sufficient funding to relaunch his design workshop.
 According to Sinyova, Komarov acted with the prior consent of the Council of People's Commissars.
 The government did not denounce the charges made against Shchusev, but tacitly agreed to give him a second chance.
-The smear campaign istantly waned.
+The smear campaign instantly waned.
 In July 1938, Schusev's new workshop was reorganized as the Akademproekt Institute, a state-owned firm nominally charged with the design of various academy projects.
 In the ten years that followed, Shchusev designed various academy institute buildings in Moscow and the building of the Kazakhstan Academy of Sciences in Almaty.
 However, the designs for the main building of the academy, which Shchusev worked on until his death, remained a fruitless exercise in visionary architecture.

 The Akademproekt was the creation of Lavrentiy Beria, Shchusev's former client in the Caucasus.
 Dmitry Chmelnizki speculates that in the autumn of 1937 Shchusev fled Moscow for the Caucasus to appeal directly to Beria, and that Beria indeed helped the architect with the academy contract.
 When Beria was appointed the chief of the NKVD, the Akademproekt became the NKVD's in-house design firm and received contracts for the expansion of the Lubyanka Building and the Lenin Mausoleum.
 After World War II, Beria left the NKVD to supervise the Soviet atomic bomb project, and the Akademproekt concentrated on top-secret research facilities such as the future Kurchatov Institute.
 The connection between Beria and Shchusev was rumoured for decades.
 While Dmitry Chmelnizki takes it for granted, biographer Alexander Vaskin disagrees.
 According to Vaskin, the hypothesis is "interesting" and "plausible"; but there is very little direct evidence.
 The only certain fact is that Shchusev was a frequent guest at Beria's residence.